6okul/colapp/README.md

 # Colapp

-An UG academic project, An app built using Flutter SDK and Firebase.
+An UG academic project app built with Flutter SDK and Firebase.

 #### By 18COS26
 #### Department of Computer Science